THE SA WRITERS’ COLLEGE

 - Entrants must submit a story of maximum word count: 2000 words.
 Any entries exceeding the word count by 50 words will not be considered.

-- We only accept stories from writers who have not been published in any genre, in any professional publication (for payment or otherwise).
-The only exception is if you have written articles for community or work newsletters where the circulation is under 1000.
+- We aim to support and acknowledge beginner writers, so we only accept stories from writers who have been published fewer than four times in any genre, in any publication (for payment or otherwise).
+This does not include articles for community or work newsletters where the circulation is under 1000.

 - Stories must not have been previously published.
 Entrants must own full copyright to the story submitted.